Contact Us

 • Once the tasks of the first four layers are completed, end-user applications, the top layer of the stack, can be carried out

-Quantum network requirements
+Entanglement-based network requirements

 • The network needs high enough throughput, or message delivery rate, for entanglement distribution to be successful.
 Applications will often require many entangled pairs, and a network must be able to distribute enough entangled pairs to run the desired applications.